tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_sys_lock_device.h.md

     uint32_t ie;
 };
 ```

-This type represents lock-related data.
-It consists of the following members.

 | `dma` | The backup of the `DMACON.SUSPEND` bit. |
 | `ie` | The backup of the `Status` register. |